Kekekingg/BarberShop_App_MVC/README.md

 # BarberShop_App_MVC
-✂️ General Description of Barbershop App MVC
+✂️ General Description
-This project is a Barbershop Management MVC Application designed to provide a modern and efficient digital solution for barber shops.
+- This project is a Barbershop Management MVC Application designed to provide a modern and efficient digital solution for barber shops.

 💈 Services Offered
 Customers can explore and select from a wide range of services, including haircuts for children 👦 and adults 👨, beard trims 🧔, and other grooming options.
 Each service is clearly defined with its own pricing 💵 and description, ensuring transparency and ease of choice.